 Enforcement’s motion sought to expedite the 12(j) proceeding after CryptoFed allegedly “announced its intent to begin distributing the Locke tokens … notwithstanding the Commission’s prior order staying the effectiveness of [CryptoFed’s] Form 10.”
 Enforcement argued that CryptoFed’s plan to ignore the SEC’s stay order and engage in an unregistered offering of securities made it imperative that the 12(j) proceeding move forward on an expedited basis.

-CryptoFed affirmed that it planned to proceed with implementing its business plan by conducting auctions for non-fungible tokens that will later be exchangeable for Locke tokens, unless the Division provides it with a Cease-and-Desist Order including a Howey Test Analysis or other legal justifications to prove that the Locke and Ducat tokens are securities.
+CryptoFed affirmed that it planned to proceed with implementing its business plan by conducting auctions for non-fungible tokens that will later be exchangeable for Locke tokens, unless Enforcement provides it with a Cease-and-Desist Order including a Howey Test Analysis or other legal justifications to prove that the Locke and Ducat tokens are securities.